 - Free-to-read modern art books and images online via the Guggenheim.

 - UMass Dartmouth has put together a long list of free online art resources, including virtual museum tours, lectures, and videos.
 I have not visited each link personally.

 - The Tate museum in England has a wealth of images and other information freely available online.

 - You can also tour great architecture in 360 degrees from the comfort of your home.
 Read more here.

 - You can learn lots about art history and related topics by participating in a MOOC (Massive Open Online Course).
 MOOCs are free online courses produced by universities and taught by professors.
 They are available in pretty much all subjects, and offerings change frequently.
-My favorite websites for MOOCs are Coursera and edx, but there are many others.
+My favorite websites for MOOCs are Coursera, Future Learn, and edx, but there are many others.
 The courses themselves are free; you only need to pay if you want to receive a certificate of course completion, which is completely unnecessary unless you are taking courses for job-related purposes.
 I have loved all the MOOCs I’ve participated in.
 But keep in mind that they will give you homework.